-Students eligible to compete for the Scholarship must, at the time of application, be the children (natural, step-children, adopted or ward) of a United States citizen or landed immigrant who is a member, in good standing and paid for the past two years, of the Association for Iron & Steel Technology.
+Students eligible to compete for the Scholarship must, at the time of application, be the children (natural, step-children, adopted or ward) of a United States citizen or landed immigrant who is a member, in good standing and paid for the past two years, of the Association for Iron & Steel Technology, or be a Student Member of AIST through the Material Advantage Student Program and attend or live in the AIST Northern Ohio Member Chapter area.
 The student must also be accepted in an eligible full-time course at an accredited North American university or college studying engineering or metallurgy.
 Scholarships are renewable on an annual basis up to three additional years.
 Students must maintain and document a GPA of 2.5 or greater in a technical major to remain eligible for the scholarship program.

-The scholarships will be awarded principally on the basis of academic achievements with respect to High School GPA, Rank in class ACT / SAT Scores, extra-curricular activities, and planned major course of study (engineering applicants are preferred) to eligible high school senior student(s).
+The scholarships will be awarded principally on the basis of academic achievements with respect to High School GPA, extra-curricular activities, and planned major course of study (engineering applicants are preferred) to eligible high school senior student(s).
 Consideration will also be given to a required essay from the student(s).
 The awards will be made without regard to financial need and the decision from the Scholarship committee is final.

 The scholarship must be used at an accredited college or university.